 Fluorescent and Incandescent Lighting

 Both types of lighting can be retrofitted with LED fixtures.
-Many LEDs have a rated life of up to 50,000 hours, which is approximately 50 times longer than a typical incandescent bulb and 8-10 times longer than a CFL bulb.
-According to the U.S. Department of Energy, electricity used for artificial lighting in the U.S. could be cut by nearly half by 2030 through the adoption of high efficiency LEDs.
+Many LEDs have a rated life of up to 50,000 hours, approximately 50 times longer than a typical incandescent bulb and 8-10 times longer than a CFL bulb.
+According to the U.S. Department of Energy, electricity used for artificial lighting in the U.S. could be cut by nearly half by 2030 by adopting high-efficiency LEDs.

 Whole House Surge Protection

 If you want to protect devices plugged into outlets anywhere in your home, have a Whole House Surge Protection System professionally installed directly to your electrical panel by Infinite Electric.
 All electricity coming into the house can be diffused and keep a steady, balanced power supply.
 A Whole House Surge Protector will give you a sense of relief knowing that your appliances and electronic devices are safe and protected from an unexpected power surge.
 They can also save you thousands of dollars in damage!